compas-dev/compas_fab/docs/examples/07_reachability_map/01_reachability_map.rst

 We have a UR5 and want the TCP of the robot to always orient itself towards a defined position in front of the robot.
 Therefore, we define a (half-)sphere with a certain radius and we evaluate points on this sphere.
-Then we create a plane which normal points towards the center of this sphere.
+At each point, we then create a plane whose normal vector points towards the center of this sphere.
 From these planes we create frames for the robot's TCP.
 The function is written as a generator because the ``ReachabilityMap`` takes a ``Frame`` generator as input.